-The service grabbed our attention with some impressive specs: 73 server locations, unlimited data usage, over 200,000 IPs, secure DNS servers, a kill switch, along with various auto-connect options (on application launch, when connecting to untrusted Wi-Fi).
+The service grabbed our attention with some impressive specs: 73 server locations, unlimited data usage, over 200,000 IPs, secure DNS servers, a kill switch and more.

-There are cheaper VPNs around which offer five connections, but if you can live with three, VyprVPN offers a lot of privacy power for a very fair price.
+There are cheaper VPNs around which support five connections, but if you can live with three, VyprVPN offers a lot of privacy power for a very fair price.
 The company has a 3-day trial, too, so you can easily check the service quality for yourself.

 The document heads each section with simple text explaining exactly what it's aiming to answer: "What data Golden Frog retains from VyprVPN sessions", or "How Golden Frog responds to criminal investigations", and so on.